Linda Bartolone

 Fees & Insurance

-15 Minute free discovery call
+15 Minute free initial discovery call

-Individual $150 for 50-minute session
+Individual $150 for a 50-minute session

 Couples $220 / hr